sysgears/apollo-universal-starter-kit/packages/server-scala/README.md

 ]
 ```

-7. In test resources in your module create `application.conf` and add the same path to your module as you did in the previous step:
+7. In test resources of your module create `application.conf` and add the same path to your module as you did in the previous step:
 ```
 loadPaths = ["../../modules/upload/server-scala"]
 ```